 Units except mixers provide trickle charge facilities for use with standby batteries connected to an AC mains/DC amplifier.
-Output is in the form of a 0.5 second pulse at 1 second intervals and is controlled from the Power Management Board, (PMB.1, etc.).
-Low AC mains input supplies will adversely effect the charge rate.
+Output is in the form of a 0.5 second pulse at 1 second intervals and is controlled from the Power Management Board, (PMB.10, etc.).
+Very low AC mains input supplies will tend to effect the charge rate.